 (j) Knowledge of contemporary issues.
 Engineering students study in a context in which local, regional and national infrastructure issues are in the forefront.
 Current issues and problems are discussed in virtually all courses, and students’ attention is called to immediate issues as they arise.

 (k) An ability to use the techniques, skills and modern engineering tools necessary for professional practice.
 The program is frequently updated to incorporate the latest approaches to engineering solutions, and to include the use of modern engineering tools.
 Important “tools” include a variety of computer programs for data analysis, simulation and design.
 Many course laboratories use the most up-to-date techniques and software packages available to engineering professionals.

 The 128-credit curriculum is fulfilled by combining transfer credits, credits by examination and courses taken at the School of Engineering.
 Transfer credits in mathematics, chemistry, physics, humanities and social sciences are evaluated by the Office of Academic Affairs with faculty guidance from specific departments.
-Transfer credits in civil engineering and other technical areas are evaluated by the faculty of the Department of Civil Engineering.
+Transfer credits in civil engineering and other technical areas are evaluated by the faculty of the Department of Civil and Urban Engineering.
 The length of time for a transfer student to complete the BS in Civil Engineering depends upon 3 factors:

 Transfer students should understand that they can be awarded transfer credits for courses with a C grade or better and then only for courses that are applicable toward the BS in Civil Engineering curriculum.

 A residency requirement also must be fulfilled.
 To earn a BS, a student must complete a minimum of 30 credits at the School of Engineering at the junior or senior level (courses numbered CE 3XXX or CE 4XXX).
 These credits must include the design project, CE 4814.